SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/docs/project_sequences.md

 # Project Sequences
-At a project level, a sequence might include how the hardware gets started and stops.
+At a project level, a sequence might include how the hardware gets starts and stops.